jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 130px; position: absolute; top: 430px; left: 610px;">Attack</h1>

 !SLIDE
 .notes If we go back to the database function used for checking password hashes, it just does a simple comparison of the existing hash to the provided hash.
 This means that the time this query will take to return a result is in some way dependent on how many initial characters of the provided password hash match the stored password hash.|It is theoretically possible for attacker to exploit this to determine the stored password hash, though I expect such an attack would be difficult.
-This type of attack could be mitigated by using a timing safe string comparison function, but unfortunately PostgreSQL does not provide one.
+This type of attack could be mitigated by using a timing safe string comparison function, but unfortunately most databases do not provide one.

 <pre style="font-size: 40px; margin-top: 10px;"><code>CREATE OR REPLACE FUNCTION
 rodauth_valid_password_hash